Diapsid: Classification

 Diapsids were originally classified as one of four subclasses of the class Reptilia, all of which were based on the number and arrangement of openings in the skull.
 The other three subclasses were Synapsida (one opening low on the skull, for the "mammal-like reptiles"), Anapsida (no skull opening, including turtles and their relatives), and Euryapsida (one opening high on the skull, including many prehistoric marine reptiles).
 With the advent of phylogenetic nomenclature, this system of classification was heavily modified.
 Today, the synapsids are often not considered true reptiles, while Euryapsida were found to be an unnatural assemblage of diapsids that had lost one of their skull openings.
 Genetic studies and the discovery of the Triassic Pappochelys have shown that this is also the case in turtles, which are actually heavily modified diapsids.
 In phylogenetic systems, birds (descendants of traditional diapsid reptiles) are also considered to be members of this group.

 Some modern studies of reptile relationships have preferred to use the name "diapsid" to refer to the crown group of all modern diapsid reptiles but not their extinct relatives.
 However, many researchers have also favored a more traditional definition that includes the prehistoric araeoscelidians.
 In 1991, Laurin defined Diapsida as a clade, "the most recent common ancestor of araeoscelidians, lepidosaurs, and archosaurs, and all its descendants".

+The clade Neodiapsida was given a phylogenetic definition by Laurin in 1991.
+He defined it as the branch-based clade containing all animals more closely related to "Younginiformes" (later, more specifically, emended to Youngina capensis) than to Petrolacosaurus (representing Araeoscelidia).
+The earliest known neodiapsids like Orovenator are known from the Early Permian, around 290 million years ago.